“They [the poor] need your hearts to love them. So spread your love everywhere you go.”

 Lifework International Foundation

-Lifework International Foundation has a clear mission “to enable women and families to reduce poverty and despair, and to become more self-reliant by building character, capacity and community.”
+Lifework International Foundation has a clear mission to enable women and families to reduce poverty and despair and to become more self-reliant by building character, capacity, and community.
 Lifework International (LIF) exists because two-thirds of the world’s population is near or below the poverty line and struggles to meet basic needs.
 LIF believes that the way to make lasting improvements for families is to integrate principles of self-reliance into projects designed to improve education, health, and economic conditions.
 This integrative approach is an enabling process in which lives are transformed from dependency, disease and poverty to increased self-sufficiency, healthier living and better economic conditions.
-LIF is currently has projects in Nicaragua.
+LIF currently has projects in Nicaragua.
 LIF was launched by a former MOB and development student of mine, Sherie Rogde, who has mounted an innovative project in Nicaragua.

 |P.O.
 Box 50207

 Provo UT, 84605-0207

 “The quality of strength lined with tenderness is an unbeatable combination….”